University of Michigan Hillel

 Students must have been to Israel before on Birthright or a similar short-term trip.
 Students that have spent more than three months living, participating on an organized trip, or gap year are ineligible

 Israel Based Portion: Apartments or dorm-style housing in Tel Aviv.

 The number of participants to an apartment or room is dependent on the size of the accommodations and number of participants on the program.
 While meeting common standards, Onward Israel housing differs by program and even within a program.
 To learn more about this and other Onward Israel housing details, please visit our housing FAQ.

-This Onward Israel – Masa program is operated through a partnership between the Beacon and Shapira Foundations and other leading philanthropists, the Government of Israel, The Jewish Agency for Israel and Masa Israel Journey.
-It is organized by Bina.
+This Onward Israel program is operated through a partnership between the Beacon and Shapira Foundations and other leading philanthropists, the Government of Israel, and The Jewish Agency for Israel.
+It is organized by IGT.

 Social Media and outreach internship with local NGO or non-profit